google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

-Logs SHOULD accept certificates and precertificates that are fully valid according to RFC 5280 [RFC5280] verification rules and are submitted with such a chain (A log may decide, for example, to temporarily reject valid submissions to protect itself against denial-of-service attacks).
+Logs SHOULD accept certificates and precertificates that are fully valid according to RFC 5280 [RFC5280] verification rules and are submitted with such a chain.
+(A log may decide, for example, to temporarily reject valid submissions to protect itself against denial-of-service attacks).

 Logs MAY accept certificates and precertificates that have expired, are not yet